kennethreitz-archive/wordpress-skeleton/blog/wp-content/plugins/twitter-tools/README.txt

 === Twitter Tools ===
 Tags: twitter, tweet, integration, post, digest, notify, integrate, archive, widget
-Contributors: alexkingorg. crowdfavorite
+Contributors: alexkingorg, crowdfavorite
 Requires at least: 2.6
-Tested up to: 2.9.1
+Tested up to: 3.0b1
-Stable tag: 2.2.1
+Stable tag: 2.3.1

 Twitter Tools is a plugin that creates a complete integration between your WordPress blog and your Twitter account.